A Tale for the Time Being: Overview

 Nao becomes distracted while she is writing the diary, however, and what she actually ends up doing is capturing her own life to readers.
 Her diary entries cover a broad range of topics, and are characterized by their non-linear chronology; she jumps back in time to describe events that have taken place further back in the past, and makes frequent interjections – both to speak to the reader, and to send text messages to her grandmother.

 However, things begin to seem more positive after Nao spends a summer with her grandmother in Sendai.
 Jiko introduces Nao to new concepts such as zazen, helping her to seek spiritual solace from her turbulent daily life and allowing her to gain the psychological strength necessary to deal with difficult circumstances.
 Through Jiko, Nao also forms a stronger connection to Japan.
 While Nao is in Sendai, she unravels some of her family history, finding out about her great-uncle's involvement in World War II.

 On the other side of the Pacific, Ruth, a novelist living on a small island off the coast of British Columbia, finds a Hello Kitty lunchbox washed ashore on the beach—possibly debris from the tsunami that struck Japan in 2011.
 Inside is Nao's diary, and Ruth becomes heavily invested in her narrative, and in finding out Nao's fate.
 Due to the geographic seclusion and rural setting of her home, Ruth feels isolated from the rest of the world.
 She feels a strong connection to Nao and yearns to locate her in the real world to affirm her wellbeing.
 Ruth succeeds in finding several traces of Nao's father and great-grandmother online; however, her efforts to do so are continually thwarted.
 Ruth's attempts to find Nao eventually culminate in a curious convergence between the two worlds.

-Cultural context

-In the 1980s and 1990s, many assimilation and immigration narratives had been published within the canon of Asian American women's literature; one example of such a novel is Jasmine.
-Ozeki's novel, however, marks the emergence of new genre of narratives: the return narrative, which depicts immigrants' assimilation back into the country of their ethnic heritage.